 In this work, we discretize space and time at an appropriate level to simplify the microscopic model.
-Behaviors and results remain similar to a continuous model.
 We use a discrete time step (1 second) and all vehicles have the same constant speed when moving.
 Space is thus discretized with the unit length l of displacement in 1s.

-3.1 Network Model
+A. Network Model